 Staff should put their name to allegations whenever possible; anonymous concerns are much less powerful.
-Nonetheless, wherever possible anonymous allegations will be considered under this whistleblowing procedure taking into account:
+Nonetheless, wherever possible anonymous allegations will be considered under this whistleblowing procedure considering:

 - the seriousness of the issue raised

 - the credibility of the concern

 - the likelihood of confirming the allegation from attributable sources and obtaining information provided.